Fulger19/Proiect-practic-Testare-Manuala/README.md

 The test cases with steps can be viewed here: https://github.com/Fulger19/Proiect-practic-Testare-Manuala/blob/main/ZFJ-issue-export-08-19-2023-242ac113-0001%20(2).xlsx

-For the API testing, the following checklist was generated: XXXXXXXXXXXXXXXXXX

 ## 1.5 Test Implementation
 The following elements are needed to be ready before the test execution phase begins: